 While Kuca Kljajica immerses you in local culture, it also opens up great hiking and mountain biking on surrounding mountains.
 One challenging hike in the area is the climb up to the Widowmaker, a village highlight.
 Lake and fly-fishing in nearby rivers are also accessible to enjoy the peaceful setting and have a chance to catch a grayling or other unique fish species.

 Features of the Kuca Kljajica farm stay

-- Kuca Kljajica has two houses available for travelers including the private Traditional House with 3 bedrooms for up to 7 people and the New House with 3 bedrooms each available separately for up to 2 people; and the Barrel Hut for 2 adults and a little one
+- Kuca Kljajica has 3 accommodations available for travelers including the original, private Traditional House with 3 bedrooms for up to 8 people; the New House with 3 bedrooms each available separately for up to 2 people; and the Barrel Hut for 2 adults and a little one

 - Traditional house: 1 room with 3 beds, 1 room with 2 single beds, and a master bedroom with an oversized queen bed; a small kitchen, bathroom with shower, and indoor dining area

 - New house: 3 bedrooms: 1 with a queen bed and 2 with 2 single beds each, community kitchen, indoor dining, and 2 bathrooms.
 Heated floors throughout the house.